MycoMatics/eNano/README.md

 Having [Apptainer](https://github.com/apptainer/apptainer) (previously Singularity) is a **prerequisite** for running this branch of eNano!

-Download the definition file [eNano_definition](./build/eNano_definition) Run the build command pointing to the eNano_definition location
+Download the definition file [eNano_definition](./build/eNano_definition).
+Run the build command pointing to the eNano_definition location
 ```shell
 apptainer build eNano.sif eNano_definition
 ```
 For troubles with priveliges see a potential solution at [workaround](./build/build_permission_workaround.txt)

-In the working directory, a new file eNano.sif should be present It is good practice to move this file (the container) from the install to a new, more long-term location.
+In the working directory, a new file eNano.sif should be present.
+It is good practice to move this file (the container) from the install to a new, more long-term location.
 ```shell
 mv eNano.sif /path/to/long_term_location/eNano.sif